The Best Beaches Near Philadelphia to Cool Off

 Another Delaware hotspot, most folks head to Dewey to party along the one-mile-long town that’s only two blocks wide.
 Dewey’s bars and restaurants tend to stay open pretty late into the night, making it ideal for a thriving nightlife scene.

 Along with bars and clubs like the Starboard or Woody’s, Dewey has a variety of fun water sports like parasailing and paddle boarding.
 For a nice little spot where you can sit on a bench and watch the bay sunset, wander over to Sunset Park.
+If you’re in town on Wednesday from mid-June to mid-August, don’t miss the family-friendly bonfires on the beach.

 Island Beach State Park

-Over the years, this spot has remained family friendly and relatively quiet, but also offers visitors the option to partake in light afternoon drinking with a beach bar.
+Over the years, this spot has remained family friendly and relatively quiet, but it also offers visitors the option to partake in light afternoon drinking with a beach bar.

 3 thoughts on “The Best Beaches Near Philadelphia to Cool Off”